Judge prepares to rule on Purdue Pharma's opioid settlement - NewsBreak

 If Judge Robert Drain confirms the plan, estimated to be valued at $10 billion, it could cap years of litigation.
 Members of the Sackler family would give up ownership of the company and pay $4.5 billion while the company is converted to a new entity with its profits being used to fight the epidemic.
 Objectors could appeal the ruling.

-Drain began the hearing shortly after 10 a.m. but had yet to rule by late morning.
+Drain began the hearing in the morning but had yet to rule by early afternoon.
 He has made rulings that appear to favor accepting the plan, including overruling objections on some insurance issues.

 The role of Purdue and the Sacklers in selling a product that caused so much harm, as well as the number of parties involved, “makes the bankruptcy cases before me highly unusual and complex," he said Wednesday.